confluentinc/ksql/docs/developer-guide/serialization.rst

 If a statement doesn't set the value wrapping explicitly, KSQL uses the system default, defined by ``ksql.persistence.wrap.single.values``.
 You can change the system default.
 For more information, see :ref:`ksql-persistence-wrap-single-values`.

+.. important:: KSQL treats ``null` keys and values as a special case.
+We recommended avoiding
+               unwrapped single-field schemas if the field can have a ``null`` value.

+A ``null`` value in a table's topic is treated as a tombstone, which indicates that a row has been removed.
+If a table's source topic has an unwrapped single-field key schema and the value is ``null``, it's treated as a tombstone, resulting in any previous value for the key being removed from the table.

+A ``null`` key or value in a stream's topic is ignored when the stream is part of a join.
+A ``null`` value in a table's topic is treated as a tombstone, and a ``null`` key is ignored when the table is part of a join.

+When you have an unwrapped single-field schema, ensure that any ``null`` key or value has the desired result.

 Single-field serialization examples
 ===================================